hendersontrent/theft/README.md

 ## Statistical tools

-The package also contains a suite of tools for automatic normalisation of extracted feature vectors, dimension reduction and low dimension visualisation, and other statistical graphics.
+The package also contains a suite of tools for automatic normalisation of extracted feature vectors, low dimensional projection, class discrimination visualisation, and data matrix visualisation.
 The entire package is developed around principles of [tidy data](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html), meaning it integrates with and uses existing [tidyverse](https://www.tidyverse.org) and